aufi/v2v-openstack/conversion-vm/README.md

 4. Wait until installation is done and VM reboots

-5. Conversion VM is ready, you can make a snapshot or upload its Volume to OpenStack
+5. Conversion VM is ready (default credentials: root / 123456), you can make a snapshot or upload its Volume to OpenStack